 - swelling of the lips, face or eyelids

-- tingling in the mouth
+- tingling in or around the mouth

-- tummy pains
+- stomach pains

-- difficulty breathing
+- difficulty breathing or noisy breathing

 - swelling of the tongue